danielmichaels/danielms/content/blog/2023/23-05-09-Running a business on OpenFaaS.md

 Is it better than a long-running server?
 I think it depends on what you want or need out of it.
 Do Functions-as-a-Service replace servers?
 No.

-It's right tool for the right job and I think this is the right tool for now.
+rRght tool for the right job and I think this is the right tool for now.
 Knowing that when this gets bigger I can lift and shift into kubernetes is nice.
 Nicer still, I don't have to write any deployment manifests to make it all work because OpenFaaS handles everything under the hood.